Frequently Asked Questions

 Q. How does recognition of the school compare with other colleges?

 A. Exceptionally well, but different.
 We do have a range of different accreditations, but avoid government accreditations (as they greatly increase costs and limit the emphasis we can place on learning).
-We are internationally recognised by the International Accreditation and Recognition Council (IARC).
+We are internationally recognised by the International Approval and Recognition Council (IARC).
 In addition, in many respects we are more widely recognised, due to the fact that we have been established and have trained students for so long throughout the world - most other colleges tend to operate only in one state or region, and may be poorly recognised outside that area.
 Close involvement with industry has seen many employers sponsor staff through our courses, and many graduates develop strong careers as leaders in their respective industries.
 We have also developed links with colleges in a number of countries through an international affiliates’ network.
 Many of these articulate studies, giving cross recognition to each other’s students.
 See the affiliates involved by clicking here.

 Like most things in life, you get what you pay for, and government funded education that is under government interference and funding cut backs will inevitably have problems.
 We give you what you pay for.
 Compare us to that.